Photo by rawpixel.com.

 We still have a lot of details to work out.
 We will need to develop a way to track contributions and work with the PHP core team to help review and accept tests, so that they don’t become inundated with pull requests.
-If you’d like to help, please join the Google Group.
+If you’d like to help, please join the forums.
 We’ll update this section as more details emerge.

 Who’s Behind This?